-5) Jayen Mareemootoo - Sales and Logistics Manager
+4) Jayen Mareemootoo - Head of Sales & Marketing

 Jayen holds a BTS ElectroTechnique (Lycée Vaucresson-France 1998-2000), a BSTAT (Brevet Supérieur de Technicien de l'Armée de Terre) in Administration du Personnel option Chancellerie, BTS (Brevet de Technicien Supérieur) Gestion du Personnel -Ecole de Fourrier Querqueville 2006-2008 and in 2012 graduated in Marketing and Management from University of Curtin.
 He worked for the French Ministry of Defence as assistant to Human Resource Director from 2005 to October 2009 and joined Holcim in November 2009 in the field of Marketing & Communication.
-In September 2013 he was appointed as Sales and Logistics Manager.
+In September 2013 he was appointed as Sales and Logistics Manager, position which he held until October 2020.

-6) Kshil Gajadhur - Technical Manager
+5) Kshil Gajadhur - Head of Operations

 Kshil started his career in 2002 with Kolos.
 He studied at the University of Limoges in France.
 He holds a "Bac +3 in Licence Professionnelle d'électronique, d'optique de télécommunication et systèmes radio fréquence".
-He has held different roles within the company and was promoted to the post of Technical Manager in May 2016.
+He has held different roles within the company and was promoted to the post of Technical Manager in May 2016 and currently, he hold the post of Head of Operation.